aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

     }
     ```

-As always, given we have modified our `projenrc` file we need to run the `pdk` command from the root to synthesize our new website onto the filesystem.
+As always, given we have modified our `projenrc` file we need to run the `pdk` command from the root to synthesize our new infrastructure onto the filesystem.

 You should now see a `packages/infra` directory containing all of your pre-configured CDK code to deploy your website and API!